PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 Here are some anecdotal evidence for this:
 - Deepmind reported #cite(<phuongEvaluatingFrontierModels2024>) 30% (24/81) score on the Intercode-CTF cyber benchmark #cite(<yang2023language>), which is lower than its baseline of 40% (40/100).
 This may have happened because their models were weaker, or because of insufficient elicitation. // TODO: check if their paper mentions agent design
 - Project Naptime #cite(<projectzeroProjectNaptimeEvaluating2024>) pointed out the elicitation deficiencies in Meta's CyberSecEval 2 #cite(<bhatt2024cyberseceval2widerangingcybersecurity>), bumping score from 0.05 to 1.0 on the "Buffer Overflow" tests and from 0.24 to 0.76 on the "Advanced Memory Corruption" tests.
-They achieve it by modifying the agent harness in simple ways (like, providing LLM with access to proper tools and WAY 2).
+They achieve it by modifying the agent harness in simple ways (like, providing LLM with access to proper tools and WAY 2). // EXTRATODO
 - Similarly, we managed to get SOTA on a Intercode-CTF by being careful with agent design #cite(<turtayev2024hackingctfsplainagents>), surpassing previously reported results. // This seems confusing for a 3rd party reader

 We believe, crowdsourcing elicitation will increase evaluation robustness, because it reduces reliance on any specific team.